Skip to footer content

 IronPdf.License.LicenseKey = "License-Key goes here"

-' Disable local disk access or cross-origin requests
+' Secure the server environment to disable local disk access or cross-origin requests

 Installation.EnableWebSecurity = True

-' Instantiate Renderer
+' Instantiate a PDF renderer

 Dim renderer = New IronPdf.ChromePdfRenderer()

-Dim multi_page_html = "
+Dim multiPageHtml = "

 <p> This is 1st Page</p>